lxi-tools/liblxi/README.md

 ## 4. Installation

-The latest release can be downloaded from https://lxi-tools.github.io
+### 4.1 Installation from source

-### 4.1 Installation using source
+The latest source releases can be found [here](https://github.com/lxi-tools/liblxi/releases).

 To compile and install successfully from source you need to install the following dependencies: